Massachusetts Court Records

 What is a Tort Claim in Massachusetts?

-A tort claim in Massachusetts outlines actions that have caused harm or injury to another party.
-It itemizes the damages that these actions have caused to the individual to ensure that the perpetrator is held accountable or legally liable.
-Such damages may be monetary damages, physical injuries, emotional and psychological distress, etc.
+A tort claim in Massachusetts typically outlines actions that have caused harm or injury to another party.
+It itemizes the damages these actions have caused to the individual to ensure that the perpetrator is held accountable or legally liable.
+Such damages may be monetary, physical, emotional, and psychological distress, etc.

-Besides, it proposes actions that the claimant believes will compensate for any injuries caused.
+Besides, it usually proposes actions that the claimant believes are expected to compensate for any injuries caused.

 How Do You File a Tort Claim in Massachusetts?